Fragmenta Musicae

 V. Studies with Fragments

-The Pentecost Responsory Erant omnes apostoli, its Borrowed Melismas, a Rare Prosula, and Portuguese Fragments Containing it
+The Pentecost Responsory Erant omnes apostoli, its Borrowed Melismas, a Rare Prosula, and Portuguese Fragments Containing It

 João Pedro d’Alvarenga

-Rare Aquitanian-Iberian Responsory Verses in Portuguese Fragments
+Some Rare Responsory Verses in Portuguese Fragments: A CANTUS-based Assessment

 Giulio Minniti